 All employees shall receive the following benefits:

-A. Part-time employees who regularly work an average of twenty-five (25) hours per week shall receive prorated sick leave, personal days, bereavement days, funeral days, vacation and holiday pay, and the insurance coverage provided in this article.
+B. Part-time employees who regularly work an average of twenty (20) hours per week shall receive prorated sick leave, personal days, bereavement days, funeral days, vacation and holiday pay, and the insurance coverage provided in this article.

-C. 1.
-The Board will also provide family prescription drug insurance with a ten-dollar ($10.00) generic/fifteen-dollar ($15.00) name brand/five-dollar ($5.00) mail order co-pay, and family dental insurance comparable to the insurance’s in effect at the time of ratification.
+2. The Board will also provide family prescription drug insurance with a five dollar ($5.00) generic/ten dollar ($10.00) name brand co-pay, and family dental insurance, comparable to the insurance's in effect at the time of ratification.

-3. The parties agree to reopen negotiations at the request of either party over health insurance, if health insurance is modified in any other negotiations unit in the district.
+4. The parties agree to reopen negotiations at the request of either party over health insurance, if health insurance is modified in any other negotiations unit in

-D. The Board agrees to pay the full cost of Disability Income Protection Insurance.
-It is understood that the plan benefits and rates shall be at least equal to that provided under the New Jersey Temporary Disability Benefits Law as mandated by N.J.S.A.
-43-21-42.
+D. The Board agrees to pay the full cost of Washington National Disability Income Protection Insurance, Plan Ill, effective July 1,1986.
+It is understood that the plan benefits and rates shall reflect appropriate increases to at least equal to that provided under the New Jersey Temporary Disability Benefits Law as mandated by N.J.S.A.
+43~21 -42.

 Medical Prescription Dental

-A. Custodial/maintenance/cleaners employees who are called in to work at a time not contiguous to their regular work hours will be paid a minimum of three (3) hours at their appropriate pay rate.
+A. Employees who are called in to work at a time not contiguous to their regular work hours will be paid for a minimum of three (3) hours at their appropriate pay rates.

-B. The Association will designate two members (one custodial/maintenance or custodian employee and one clerical employee) to serve on the Board’s Safety Committee.
+B. The Association will designate two members (one custodial-maintenance employee and one clerical employee) to serve on the Board's Safety Committee.

-This Agreement shall cover the period from July 1, 2019 to June 30, 2022.
-All of its provisions shall only be effective upon the ratification of both parties, and none of its provisions shall be considered retroactive to the period prior to ratification unless specifically so stated in this agreement.
+This Agreement shall cover the period from July 1, 2004, to June 30, 2007.
+All of its provisions shall only be effective upon the ratification of both parties, and none of its provisions shall be considered retroactive to the period prior to ratification unless specifically so stated in this Agreement.